 Beyond this required core, pre-professional students may choose courses and a major as freely as any other students in the College of Arts and Sciences.
 Medical schools encourage study in the social sciences and humanities that contributes to the understanding of human beings in their entirety-their history and environment, their attitudes and values, their emotions, motivations, interpersonal relationships and cultural heritage.
-All of these may affect sickness and health
+All of these may affect sickness and health.

 Some professional schools do not state a firm minimum grade-point average for admission, but a student should maintain better than a 3.00 grade-point average to be competitive.
-The specific admission requirements of medical, dental and veterinary schools are available on the Internet and in the Office of Life Sciences and Pre-health Advising.
+The specific admission requirements of medical, dental and veterinary schools are available at prehealth.okstate.edu and in the Pre-health Advising office.
 The OSU pre-medical and pre-veterinary course requirements are listed in the "Center for Veterinary Health Sciences" and the "Center for Health Sciences" sections of the Catalog.
-Students whose goal is admission to medical, dental, podiatry, optometry, pharmacy or veterinary programs should consult with a pre-health adviser in the Office of Life Sciences and Pre-health Advising for information regarding specific requirements of these
+Students whose goal is admission to medical, dental, podiatry, optometry, pharmacy or veterinary programs should consult with a pre-health advisor in the Arts & Sciences Student Success Center, 213 Life Sciences East for information regarding specific requirements of these programs.

 Allied Health Professions.
 The allied health professions for which one can prepare at Oklahoma State University include dental hygiene, nursing, occupational therapy, physical therapy, physician's associate and medical imaging and radiation sciences.
 The College of Arts and Sciences offers the general education and basic science courses that a student must complete before he or she can be accepted into a professional program.
 Competitive students may be accepted into these programs after completing 60-90 hours of course work, depending on the health profession.
-Students whose goal is admission to a professional program in the allied health professions should consult with a pre-health adviser in the Office of Life Sciences and Pre-health Advising, located in room 213 Life Sciences East for information regarding the specific requirements of particular programs and schools
+Students whose goal is admission to a professional program in the allied health professions should consult with Pre-health Advising, located in room 213 Life Sciences East for information regarding the specific requirements of particular programs and schools.

 Medical Laboratory Science.
-See "Department of Microbiology and Molecular Genetics.
+See "Department of Microbiology and Molecular Genetics."